for developers and administrators

 In order to accommodate these needs, Sale operation provides feeAmount field, which should contain the amount of the processing fee that the submitter wants to withhold from remittance.
 Note: based on merchant configurations, actual processing/interchange fee will be deducted either from the amount remitted to the organization beneficiary or from the service fee amount of the submitter.

 There can be cases when a payment card is going to be used for recurring/installment transactions, which can be processed either in real-time or as batch files.
-Some card brands require identification of an original authorization when recurring transactions are processed.
+Some card brands require identification of an original authorization when recurring transactions are processed (at the moment - Visa).
 The idea of that is when a cardholder was accepting the agreement, an initial transaction was processed either as card-present or with CSC included, and subsequent recurring transactions, which are processed as card-not-present without CSC, are assumed to be a continuation of the initial or previous transaction.
 This is needed to manage risk and fraud, resulting in fewer chargebacks and an improved cardholder experience.

 To process a recurring/installment transaction, follow the steps below:

 Submit a processing request file.
 All transaction submitted within a processing request file are considered to be recurring/installment.